-- A SEM-grid made of wires with ~ 0.5 mm diameter and 1 mm spacing.
-The advantage is the fast readout possibly using appropriate electronics [39].
-The disadvantage is the limited spatial resolution. - An anode type using particle detection schemes, like wedge and strip anodes or resistive anodes, see e.g. [40].
+- An anode type using particle detection schemes, like wedge and strip anodes or resistive anodes, see e.g. [42].
 It is based on the detection of single particles, leading to the advantage that the resolution can be improved by collecting data with high statistics up to the spatial resolution limit of the MCP. - A phosphor screen installed close to the MCP back side.
 The secondary electrons create a light pulse, which is imaged by a CCD camera.
 The advantage is the high resolution due to several hundreds of pixels for one plane and the cheap and direct data acquisition system supplied by the commercial CCD camera.
 But with this technique the time resolution and the image repetition rate is limited by the CCD camera frame-rate of about 100 frames per second.
-For faster readout the CCD is replaced by a photo-multiplier or avalanche diode, e.g. [41].
+For faster readout the CCD is replaced by a photo-multiplier or avalanche diode, e.g. [43].